The Geometry of Superposition

 L(W)=i=1nsiE[WTWeiei21[xi0]]L(W) = \sum_{i=1}^{n} s_i \, \mathbb{E}\left[\left\| W^T W e_i - e_i \right\|^2 \cdot \mathbf{1}[x_i \neq 0]\right]

 where sis_i is the importance of feature ii and eie_i is the ii-th standard basis vector.
-Features ii and jj are simultaneously active with probability p2p^2, so the loss decomposes:
+Two features ii and jj are active at the same time with probability p2p^2, so the loss splits apart cleanly.

 L(W)=isip(1wi2)2+ijsip2(wiwj)2L(W) = \sum_i s_i \, p \left(1 - \|w_i\|^2\right)^2 + \sum_{i \neq j} s_i \, p^2 \left(w_i \cdot w_j\right)^2

 where wi=Weiw_i = W e_i is the ii-th column of WW.
-The first term drives each column toward unit norm (faithful representation).
-The second penalizes interference between columns (cross-talk).
+The first term pushes each column toward unit norm so each feature is faithfully represented, and the second term punishes interference between columns, which is the cross-talk.

-The transition is sharp.
-Below a critical sparsity, the optimal solution changes qualitatively from dedicated orthogonal representations to dense, superposed packing.
+The transition between these regimes is sharp, and below a critical sparsity the optimal solution flips from dedicated orthogonal representations to dense superposed packing.

 Fig 1.1: Superposition Phase Diagram (Drag to Explore)